adamavenir/sarahavenir.com/content/blog/2022/a-writers-diary.md

 ---
 title: "Love note to: A Writer's Diary"
 date: 2022-09-29T01:40:04.026Z
 description: "When we first met, it was kismet.
 Let me explain.
 I’ve experienced a transformative shift in the way I see myself and my writing in the past year.
 I’ve become bored and impatient with the forms I’ve been practicing for 20 years—narrative non-fiction, the personal essay, the how-to.
 Everything and everyone has begun to sound the same in my ear.
 I’ve been craving fiction (hence, this project).
-I’ve even started writing it."
+I’ve even started writing it..."
 ---

 ## c/o Virginia Woolf